wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 `responseToID_`, such that the requestor as well as all components on the path can identify the matching request message when receiving a response.

+All memory hierarchy event objects are assigned globally unique IDs by calling `generateUniqueId()`, which is defined in the base class, `class Event`.
+The ID is assigned in member function `setDefaults()`, which is called by the constructor, meaning that all memory hierarchy event objects carry a valid ID.
+Interestingly, `class Event` objects themselves do not define the unique ID, but leave it to the derived class for generation and storage of the ID.

 The `class MemEventBase` object also carries cache flags in `flags_` field, which uses the flag constants defined in the same source file that begins with `F_`.
 These flags indicate special semantics of the message, such as locked accesses, non-cacheable accesses, etc., and are only used in specific scenarios.